lucarossi9/Applied-Data-Analysis-project/README.md

 - Is there any correlation between the number of quotes from conventional media that mention a certain person and the number of online views?

+- Who are the people who quote more a given politician ?

 - Are their characteristics such as age, political party or religion indicative of the number of quotes this person has on a certain political figure?

+- Which events in the life of a politician can be associated to an increase of the number of quotes referred to him ?

+-
 ## Proposed Dataset

 The Quotebank dataset will be used jointly with Special attributes dataset, additionally Google trends data will be used for producing meaningful comparisons.